aws-samples/service-control-policy-examples/CONTRIBUTING.md

 ## Finding contributions to work on

-If you'd like to contribute, but don't have a project in mind, look at the [open issues](https://github.com/awsdocs/${GITHUB_REPO}/issues) in this repository for some ideas.
-Any issues with the [help wanted](https://github.com/awsdocs/${GITHUB_REPO}/labels/help%20wanted) or [enhancement](https://github.com/awsdocs/${GITHUB_REPO}/labels/enhancement) labels are a great place to start.

-In addition to written content, we really appreciate new examples and code samples for our documentation, such as examples for different platforms or environments, and code samples in additional languages.
+Looking at the existing issues is a great way to find something to contribute on.
+As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.

 ## Code of conduct